-This Technical Information Paper provides general descriptions and guidelines for designing air systems and estimating airflow requirements for machine room ventilation systems.
-Engineers with experience in paper machine room air handling should be consulted for specific design work and to address specific operating problems.
+This Technical Information Paper provides general descriptions and guidelines for designing air systems and estimating airflow requirements for paper machine and machine room ventilation systems.
+Engineers with experience in paper machine and machine room air handling should be consulted for specific design work and to address specific operating problems.

-Calculations are presented in both English and SI units.
-Refer to Table 1 for English to metric conversions.
-Two sample calculations are included at end of the TIP; one for a linerboard paper machine and one for a copy grade paper machine.
+Calculations are presented in both Imperial and SI units.
+Refer to Table 1 for Imperial to SI conversions.
+Two sample calculations are included at end of this TIP: one for a linerboard paper machine and one for a copy grade paper machine.